warpdl/warpdl/CONTRIBUTING.md

 - `extl` - For changes in the extension loader.
 - `debug` - For changes in the debugging tools.
 - `cli` - For changes in the CLI.
+- `credman` - For changes in the credential manager.

 **Note**: If your changes fall under multiple major areas, you can use multiple major areas separated by a comma.